exceptionless/Website/content/docs/clients/dotnet/client-configuration-settings.md

 ---
 title: Settings
 ---

-## Adding Plugins with the Exceptionless .NET Client

 A plugin is a client-side addin that is run **every time** you submit an event.

 ## Index